krrish2204/NTP-Client/readme.md

 # ntp-client
 A simple NTP client written in C99.

-This program sends a NTP request using UDP, receives a response and displays the response message "transmit seconds" field.
+This program sends a NTP request using UDP, {receives }a response and displays the response message "transmit seconds" field.

 ## Building
 make